LiorBanai/Notification-Popup-Window/README.md

 - Set all paddings around icon, title and content
 - Sptionally display a close button
 - Optionally display a button which opens a context menu
-- Supports right to left languages like Persian and Arabic
+- Supports right to left languages like Persian,Arabic and Hebrew.
+- Supports multiple popups at the same time.
+- Supports Not showing popup when other program is running in full screen mode

 ![Screenshot](Screenshots/example2.png)